Au revoir les enfants: Actual events

 The film is based on events in the childhood of the director, Louis Malle, who at age 11 was attending a Roman Catholic boarding school near Fontainebleau.
-One day, he witnessed a Gestapo raid in which three Jewish students and a Jewish teacher were rounded up and deported to Auschwitz.
+One day, he witnessed a Gestapo raid in which three Jewish students and a Jewish teacher were arrested and deported to Auschwitz.
 The school's headmaster, Père Jacques, was arrested for harboring them and sent to the concentration camp at Mauthausen.
 He died shortly after the camp was liberated by the U.S. Army, having refused to leave until the last French prisoner was repatriated.
 Forty years later, Yad Vashem, Israel's official memorial to the victims of the Holocaust, granted Père Jacques the title of Righteous Among the Nations.

 Reception

 Box office

 The film was a box-office success, having 3.5 million admissions in France and grossing $4,542,825 in North America.

 Critical response

 The film was extremely well received by critics.
 Au Revoir, les Enfants has an approval rating of 97% on review aggregator website Rotten Tomatoes, based on 37 reviews, and an average rating of 9.1/10, with the consensus: "Louis Malle's autobiographical tale of a childhood spent in a WWII boarding school is a beautifully realized portrait of friendship and youth."
 Metacritic assigned the film a weighted average score of 88 out of 100, based on 18 critics, indicating "universal acclaim".

 According to Quentin Tarantino, the title for his first feature-length film, Reservoir Dogs (1992), came about after a patron at a Video Archives rental store, where Tarantino worked, misheard his film suggestion of Au revoir les enfants as "reservoir dogs".

 The screenplay was published by Gallimard in the same year.